 As required by provincial legislation, Resolute prepares forest management plans for our woodlands operations in Canada.
 We revise these plans every five years.
 Public participation is a critical part of the process, and we encourage local community groups, individuals and Aboriginal communities to participate in the planning process.

 More information is available on the websites of the Ontario Ministry of Natural Resources and Forestry and the Quebec Ministry of Forests, Wildlife and Parks.
 The forest management plans for the woodlands we manage in Canada, which include our forest management policies and details about the public participation process, are available online.

 For more information, we encourage you to contact our forestry specialists, listed on each of the woodlands operations pages, or [email protected] for general inquires.

 In 2013, Resolute launched our first online forum – Forum boréal – to share information about sustainable management of the boreal forest in Quebec.
 This social media platform encourages ongoing dialogue with a range of stakeholders in the Quebec communities where we operate.
 Join our conversations on Twitter and Facebook.

 Encouraged by the success of Forum boréal in Quebec, Resolute launched a similar initiative for Northern Ontario audiences in 2014.
-The new platform, Boreal Forum, was introduced at town hall meetings in Thunder Bay, Atikokan and Ignace with more than 400 people in attendance, along with social media accounts on Twitter and Facebook.
+The Boreal Forum platform was introduced at town hall meetings in Thunder Bay, Atikokan and Ignace with more than 400 people in attendance, along with social media accounts on Twitter and Facebook.